 - 10.17.1 Coordinators must process all ad hoc slot requests from airlines and general/business aviation operators but should give priority to requests for series of slots.
+Coordinators should give priority in the season significant WASG changes take effect at an airport to those ad hoc slot requests that operated in the previous equivalent season.
 Generally, coordinators should not allocate slots for ad hoc operations before the Series Return Deadline. - 10.17.2 Requests for ad hoc operations at Level 2 airports and in off-peak periods at level 3 airports should be processed as soon as possible after the SC. - 10.17.3 In some cases, the coordinator may need to consider ad hoc requests before the Series Return Deadline in order to give operators sufficient notice for example, when a major holiday occurs at the start of a season.